Super League (Ireland): A golden era

 O'Connor went back to the States in 1981 and recruited Arnold Vesey and Tony Andre, the latter becoming Irish basketball's first superstar.
 The pair helped Killarney win their second title in three years, and their success paved the way for further American success in the top flight league.
-Both Cork teams, Blue Demons and Neptune, began recruiting Americans as a result of Killarney's rise, and Neptune found one of their best ever imports – Terry Strickland.
+Both Cork teams, Blue Demons and Neptune, began recruiting Americans as a result of Killarney's rise, and Neptune found one of their best-ever imports – Terry Strickland.
 Strickland helped Neptune become the ultimate powerhouse throughout the 1980s, as they won four titles in a row between 1984–85 and 1987–88.
 Blue Demons and Neptune had a fierce rivalry during the 1980s – every title between 1980–81 and 1990–91 was won by one of those sides (except 1981–82).
 Terry Strickland of Neptune and Jasper McElroy of Blue Demons led their sides to success, but had fierce competition coming up against the likes of Kelvin Troy and Mario Elie (Killester), Dave Hopla (St. Gall's), and Deora Marsh (Ballina).

 While the local Irish players were all amateurs, the American imports had to register as professionals.
 To afford such players, sponsors were a big part of every club.
 The IBA promoted a scheme whereby investors put money into clubs, and in return, the players will be walking billboards for their brand.
 However, there were instances when the lack of big sponsors and talent led to clubs struggling to keep up with the increased competition.
 Marian were champions in 1978, but the new semi-professional era of the league saw them get left behind, and following the 1982–83 season, the team was relegated from the top flight league.
 They had a very successful campaign in Division 2 in 1983–84, finishing a close second behind Liam McHale's Ballina, and earned promotion back to the top flight.
 However, following the 1985–86 season, Marian were relegated for a second time, returning again for the 1987–88 season.

-In 1986 and 1987, plans were put in place to reduce the number of imports a team can have.
+In 1986 and 1987, plans were implemented to reduce the number of imports a team can have.
 80% of the clubs agreed that the number should be reduced from two to one, and with the support of the IBA, the ruling came into play for the 1988–89 season.
 There was a very negative reaction to the change in Cork, as they felt they were being unjustly treated and punished for being successful.
 The two main arguments made for the change was to give local Irish players more opportunities and to cut costs, with it becoming too expensive to pay two imports for some clubs.
 As a result of the change, the hype of Irish basketball began to wear down and the public became disinterested in the sport throughout the 1990s.